hyperledger-archives/fabric/docs/dev-setup/install.md

 [Behave](http://pythonhosted.org/behave/) tests will setup networks of peers with different security and consensus configurations and verify that transactions run properly.
 To run these tests

 ```
-cd $GOPATH/src/github.com/hyperledger/fabric/bddtests
+cd $GOPATH/src/github.com/hyperledger/fabric
-behave
+make behave
 ```
 Some of the Behave tests run inside Docker containers.
 If a test fails and you want to have the logs from the Docker containers, run the tests with this option
 ```
 behave -D logs=Y
 ```

-Note, you must run the unit tests first to build the necessary `peer` and `member services` docker images.
+Note, in order to run behave directly, you must run 'make images' first to build the necessary `peer` and `member services` docker images.
 These images can also be individually built when `go test` is called with the following parameters:
 ```
 go test github.com/hyperledger/fabric/core/container -run=BuildImage_Peer
 go test github.com/hyperledger/fabric/core/container -run=BuildImage_Obcca